logo image

 1891 - Sir Hugh Munro produced a list of Mountains in Scotland over 3,000 feet high, known as Munro's, leading to many Tourists visiting Scotland to Hike these Mountains.
 The Mamores are a Mountain Range on the north side of Kinlochleven with 10 Mountains classed as Munro's, with the highest and most Hiked being the 1,130m / 3,710ft Binnein Mor.

 1907 - the large Blackwater Dam was built on Rannoch Moor to power a Hydro Plant at Kinlochleven so the Electricity could be used to Smelt Aluminium Ore brought in by Boat from places such as Ireland.
-The Dam was built by about 3,000 workers and the Aluminium Plant employed up to 700 people at one point, with houses built in the Village to accommodate them.
+The Dam was built by about 3,000 workers with the Aluminium Plant employing up to 700 people at one point, with houses built in the Village to accommodate them.

 There is a Graveyard by the Dam known as the Graveyard of the Unknown, with 22 Grave Stones with no names for poor workers that died during the construction.